jamesbontempo/btreemap/README.md

 ### BTreeMap.size

 Returns the number of keys in a `BTreeMap` object.
-If configured for unique keys, this will be equal to the number of values; otherwise, the number of values may be greater (also see the note on `stats` below)
+If configured for unique keys, this will be equal to the number of values; otherwise, the number of values may be greater.

 ### BTreeMap.stats